 Freedom means you are unobstructed in living your life as you choose.
 Anything less is a form of slavery. — Wayne Dyer, American self-help advocate, author, and lecturer

 Freedom is never more than one generation away from extinction.
 We didn’t pass it to our children in the bloodstream.
 It must be fought for, protected, and handed on for them to do the same. — Ronald Reagan, 40th U.S. President

 Nobody can give you freedom.
 Nobody can give you equality or justice or anything.
 If you’re a man, you take it. — Malcolm X, African-American leader and activist in the early 1960s

 Freedom makes a huge requirement of every human being.
 With freedom comes responsibility.
-For the person who is unwilling to grow up, the person who does not want to carry is own weight, this is a frightening prospect. — Eleanor Roosevelt, Diplomat, humanitarian and wife of Franklin D. Roosevelt
+For the person who is unwilling to grow up, the person who does not want to carry his own weight, this is a frightening prospect. — Eleanor Roosevelt, Diplomat, humanitarian, and wife of Franklin D. Roosevelt

 Most people do not really want freedom, because freedom involves responsibility, and most people are frightened of responsibility. — Sigmund Freud, Austrian neurologist and Founder of psychoanalysis